shnhrrsn/compat/packages/usage/README.markdown

 # @compat/usage

-Pulls data from [gs.statcounter.com](https://gs.statcounter.com) and stores keyed to MDN’s browser name list.
+Pulls data from [gs.statcounter.com](https://gs.statcounter.com) and [wikimedia](https://analytics.wikimedia.org/published/datasets/periodic/reports/metrics/browser/).

+See [METHODOLOGY.markdown] for a breakdown on how this data is usaged.